Pnaghavi/Mitigating-Gender-Bias-in-Generated-Text/README.md

 ## Original Paper's Github Repository

 In the original paper, Dinan et al. use the ParlAI infrastructure to run the experiments.
 The [genderation bias github repository](https://github.com/facebookresearch/ParlAI/tree/master/projects/genderation_bias) gives the necessary information on the paper.
-The general [Facebook research ParlAI bias github repository](https://github.com/facebookresearch/ParlAI) gives information about the pretrained model and datsets used for various research projects, including the [LIGHT](https://parl.ai/projects/light/#:~:text=The%20original%20LIGHT%20dataset%20features,interactions%20(talking%20and%20acting).) dataset.
+The general [Facebook research ParlAI GitHub repository](https://github.com/facebookresearch/ParlAI) gives information about the pretrained model and datasets used for various research projects, including the [LIGHT](https://parl.ai/projects/light/#:~:text=The%20original%20LIGHT%20dataset%20features,interactions%20(talking%20and%20acting).) dataset.

 ## Reproduction and Extension Code